raspberrypisig/minimal-mistakes/_posts/2017-1-6-awesome-raspberry-pi.md

 I've been living in a cave, recently I was alerted to awesome curated lists [here](https://github.com/sindresorhus/awesome) and awesome list of awesomeness [here](https://github.com/bayandin/awesome-awesomeness).
-You can really overdose on these to get your geek fix on.
-Lots of content on progamming languages, databases, networking etc.
+Get your geek on!

 ## Raspberry Pi Related